 Following the foundation of the Zagreb University, teachers of the "Mudroslovni" Faculty (nowadays the Faculty of Philosophy) and pharmacists craved for their own study of pharmacy.
 By the decree of the Emperor and King Franz Joseph I of October 4, 1882, and the order of the Royal Office of Seminarists and Teaching of October 11 of the same year, a two-year pharmacy course was established at the Faculty of Philosphy, which started in the winter term of 1882/83.
 Since then, the university study of Pharmacy has developed slowly.
-First, the Department of Pharmacy (1942-1963), and finally today's Faculty of Pharmacy and Biochemistry, University of Zagreb, which celebrates 120 years of continuous teaching (9).
+First, the Department of Pharmacy was created at the Faculty of Philosophy (1928-1942), then the Faculty of Pharmacy (1942-1963), and finally today's Faculty of Pharmacy and Biochemistry, University of Zagreb, which celebrates 120 years of continuous teaching (9).